 Will Contest and Estate Planning in Raleigh NC

-- In many cases, challenging a wheel is difficult.
+- In many cases, challenging a will is difficult.
 Legal aspects can also vary from state to state.
 However, there are reasons why a will may be contested.

 - One of the most common reasons why wills are deemed invalid is because the deceased was incapacitated, mentally at the time it was written.
 Most often, this was due to illness or elder age.